Call us 0333 370 4333

 Share

-Conducting proceedings through the civil courts in England and Wales has always been, and remains, a relatively expensive enterprise, to the extent that such costs can often be seen as a barrier to anyone seeking any form of remedy through those courts.
+Conducting civil litigation proceedings through the civil courts in England and Wales has always been, and remains, a relatively expensive enterprise, to the extent that such costs can often be seen as a barrier to anyone seeking any form of remedy through those courts.

 There never is, of course, a guarantee of success when seeking redress and, in addition to ‘own costs’ of pursuing an action, liability for those of the opposing party, in the event of failure, has to be considered as part of the equation when considering whether or not the proposed proceedings are justified.